pawarpa/NYC-Motor-Vehicle-Collision/README.md

 Three datasets—person, vehicle and crashes—are integrated from diverse sources and staged for analysis.
 Data integration ensures that relevant information is consolidated for a holistic view of vehicle collisions in NYC.
-Vehicles & Person Dataset was extracted from NYC Open Data & Crashes dataset was integrated from GCP Big Query into MySQL staging database.
+Vehicles & Person Dataset was extracted from NYC Open Data & Crashes dataset was integrated from GCP Big Query into staging database.

 ### Dimensional Model:

 Designed a dimensional data model to organize and structure the data for analysis.
 This simplified complex data relationships, making it easier to analyze and